 The Upper Rave Fork Stream was actually closed for over 25 years to help bring the healthy population of brook trout back and it worked with anglers experiencing some of the best brookie fishing the USA has to offer.
 But the Upper Rave Fork is just one of the best places for trout fishing in North Carolina.

-Access to this delightful stream requires a lot of hiking and you’re not going to manage this adventure on a day trip so it’s best to pack your pack with a tent and a few days worth of food before heading deep into the wilderness.
+Access to this delightful stream requires a lot of hiking and you’re not going to manage this adventure on a day trip so it’s best to pack your pack with a tent and a few day’s worth of food before heading deep into the wilderness.

-The Great Smoky Mountains National Park also has about another 700 miles of streams and every stream under 3000ft in altitude has had rainbow and brown trout stocked in it, so doing some fishing on a day trip in the national park is very possible too.
+The Great Smoky Mountains National Park also has about another 700 miles of streams and every stream under 3000ft in altitude has had a rainbow and brown trout stocked in it, so doing some fishing on a day trip in the national park is very possible too.

 What fishing gear will you need for the backcountry?